joergboe/testframework/doc/manpage.md

 This file may contain global property and variable definitions.
 This file should no contain script code.
 This file is intended to store stuff which may change when the test collection is executed in different environments.
 The default name of this file is 'TestProperties.sh' and it is expected in the Test collection directory.
-An alternative file name may be assigned with command line parameter --properties or the environment TT_properties is evaluated.
+An alternative file name may be assigned with command line parameter --properties or the environment TTRO_propertyFiles is evaluated.
+The command line option overwrites environment and the default.
 The properties file is a bash script.

 ## Test Tools